The Guide to a 9/80 Work Schedule: What it Is, How it Works, and Best Practices

 The 9/80 work schedule isn't without its disadvantages.
 Here are some potential disadvantages to consider before implementing it in your organization.

-Extensive Workday
+Extensive Workdays

 Less Coverage for Small Businesses